BernhardSchlegel/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use a Deep neural network that already prooved itself suitable on simiar data.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVIDIA-Net.
+I thought this model might be appropriate because it was developed for autonomous driving.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I implemented
 **dropout** after every Convolution and fully-connected network layer.

 Then I implemented **early stopping** to stop training when the performance converges (and neither earlier wasting model performance nor later wasting time).
-This is configuration `EarlyStopping(monitor='val_loss', min_delta=0.001, patience=3, verbose=0, mode='auto')` I used.
+This is configuration `EarlyStopping(monitor='val_loss', min_delta=0.001, patience=5, verbose=0, mode='auto')` I used.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I recorded myself passing them a few times.
 Examples were the exit to the dirt road and some places where the street was marked by white/red